oxcamne/oxcam/docs/members.md

 ![members grid](images/members.png)

 Each row of the grid shows a member record, with the membership status and currently paid date and their affiliation.
 The Access column highlights members having some level of general access to the  database, normally  Advisory Committee Members.
 The Edit (or View) button shows the details of an individual [**member record**](./member_record.md).
+A Delete button will appear if the person is no longer on any mailing list, has never attended an event, and has never been a member.

 ### Filtering